bolshakov/stoplight/README.md

 ```

 Then you can run it and it will return the result of calling the
 block.
 This is the green state.
+(The green state corresponds to the
+closed state for circuit breakers.)

 ``` rb
 light.run